 Education and Certifications

-- Degree or Diploma in the area of Human Services, Education and/or Administration.
+- Diploma in the area of Human Services, Psychology, Education or a related discipline.

 - Police Information Check including Vulnerable Sector Check.